Product knowledge: AI Image Matching

 Principle #2: Aim for good distribution across price tiers

-One notable trend observed during the global health crisis was people splurging more on premium grocery products.
+One notable trend observed during COVID-19 was people splurging more on premium grocery products.

 Principle #3: Proactively manage search